rust-lang/rfcs/text/0000-futures.md

 pointer table (vtable).
 This mechanism allows implementors of an **executor** to customize the behavior of `RawWaker`, `Waker` and `LocalWaker` objects.

+This mechanism is chosen in favor of trait objects since it allows for more flexible memory management schemes. `RawWaker` can be implemented purely in terms of global functions and state, on top of reference counted objects, or in other ways.

 The relation between those `Waker` types is outlined in the following definitions:

 ```rust